John S. “Jack” Burd, Ph.D.

 Under John Burd’s leadership, the arts assumed center stage at Brenau.
 The Permanent Art Collection, now one of the fastest growing collections of any college in the United States, boasts more than 3,500 pieces with such names as Marisol, Renoir, Cezanne, Anna Klumpke, Calder, Sue Coe, and Lichtenstein.

-Thousands of returning adult students found an opportunity to advance their education and their career potential at Brenau when, in 1986, John Burd created the state’s very first weekend college.
+Thousands of returning adult students found an opportunity to advance their education and their career potential at Brenau when, in 1986, John Burd created the state’s very first weekend college – the state’s first.
 This educational model is now emulated by just about every college and university in Georgia.
+Later in his tenure, he established the Online College.

-During Burd’s tenure the campus, located in downtown Gainesville, Georgia, enlarged to include a new library, a new business and communication arts building, performing arts center, fitness center, tennis center, several student houses and apartment buildings.
+During Burd’s time as president, the campus, located in downtown Gainesville, Georgia, was enlarged to include a new library, a new business and communication arts building, performing arts center, fitness center, tennis center, several student houses and apartment buildings.
 There was extensive renovation of buildings that are listed on the National Register of Historic Places – upgrading 19th century buildings for modern use.
+In 2002, the John S. Burd Center for Performing Arts, a Brenau landmark with a distinctive stained glass facade, was dedicated to recognize his contributions to both Brenau and the arts.

 Burd molded a unique institution which included the Women’s College, the Evening and Weekend College, the Online College and Brenau Academy.
 This multifaceted institution flourished academically, by student enrollment, by improved facilities and economically.